menshikow/monologue/README.md

 > *An engineering exploration: Building a 560M parameter reasoning Small Language Model from scratch to run locally in the browser via Rust and WebGPU.*

-## The Concept

-**Monologue** is a proposed solution to two specific problems in the current AI landscape: **Privacy** and **Reasoning Capability**.

-The goal is to train a model to generate an internal "Chain of Thought" (`<think>...</think>`) before answering.
-This mimics the "System 2" reasoning found in frontier models, but the architecture is designed to run entirely on the user's device.

-**The Promise:** Deep reasoning capabilities where your private thoughts never leave the browser.

-## The Planned Architecture
+## The Architecture

-This project is a **hybrid-stack application** that will demonstrate the full lifecycle of an AI product.
+This project is a **hybrid-stack application** that demonstrates the full lifecycle of an AI product.

 ```md
 [ PyTorch Training ]  ->  [ Model Weights (.bin) ]  ->  [ Rust Engine ]